Beverly Castillo

-Beverly Castillo is a politician from Belize.
+Beverly Ann Castillo is a politician from Belize.
 In November 2015, Castillo was appointed by Prime Minister Dean Barrow to be a Belize Minister of State in the Ministry of Immigration.
-Previously, Castillo was the Chief Executive Officer of the Ministry of Natural Resources.
+Previously, Castillo was the chief executive officer of the Ministry of Natural Resources.
 Castillo, a member of the United Democratic Party (UDP) was elected to the House of Representative in the November 2015 General Election for the Belize Rural Central constituency.